veltzer/demos-python/src/exercises/advanced/build_system/exercise.md

 Make is a tool that reads a file describing files that can be produced from other files (e.g. executable from sources), and what commands have to be run to do it (e.g. compiler).
-It compares file modification dates, and only regenerates the files whose dependecies changed.
+It compares file modification dates, and only regenerates the files whose dependencies changed.

 In this exercise, you'll write a very simplified version of Make.
-You'll only handle dependecy lists (without commands) and you'll ignore file modification times (always assuming everything need to be rebuilt).
+You'll only handle dependency lists (without commands) and you'll ignore file modification times (always assuming everything need to be rebuilt).